-IMPORTANT NOTE: Propane gas conversion kits must be installed to convert units to propane gas.
-Refer to the gas piping section for the correct LP kit for conversion.
+MPORTANT NOTE: Propane gas conversion kits must be installed to convert units to propane gas.
+Contact the distributor or refer to the specification sheet for your model for the correct LP conversion kit(s).

 All propane gas equipment must conform to the safety standards of the National Board of Fire Underwriters (See NBFU Manual 58).